 The proposed Southern Beltway is to be constructed from the Mon/Fayette Expressway, near Finleyville, extending as part of a beltway south of Pittsburgh to Interstate 376 at the Pittsburgh International Airport.
 It is comprised of three distinct projects.
 The six-mile project from I-376 to U.S. 22 (also known as the Findlay Connector) opened to traffic in October 2006.
-The project from U.S. 22 to I-79, received environmental clearance for its 13 miles in

-September, 2008 and is in final design with sections of the final design expected to be completed in 2016; right of way acquisition began in late 2010.
-In January 2014, the Commission awarded two contracts, one for the construction manager and the other for the construction of a major bridge to carry the Southern Beltway over U.S. 22, to begin the construction of this leg of the Southern Beltway.
-Bridge construction commenced in the Spring of 2014 and is completed.
-Construction of the roadway portion of the U.S. 22 to I-79 project is expected to begin in 2016.
-When completed, the U.S. 22 to I-79 portion of the Southern Beltway will be a cashless tolling facility.
-The remaining Southern Beltway project, from I-79 to the Mon/Fayette Expressway, received environmental clearance in May 2009.
+The project from U.S. 22 to I-79, received environmental clearance for its 13 miles in September, 2008 and is in final design.
+Two of the seven roadway sections were bid in 2016.
+Section 55A1 was awarded at the December 6, 2016 Commission meeting.
+When completed in late 2019 or early 2020, the U.S. 22 to I-79 portion of the Southern Beltway will be a cashless The remaining Southern Beltway project, from I-79 to the Mon/Fayette Expressway, received environmental clearance in May 2009.
 The final portion of the Southern Beltway is currently estimated to cost approximately \$788 million.
 The proceeds of the Commission's Oil Franchise Tax Revenue Bonds, Series A and B of 1998, Oil Franchise Tax Revenue Bonds, Series A, B and C of 2003, and Oil Franchise Tax Revenue Bonds, Series A-1, B, C, D-2 and E of 2009, and Registration Fee Revenue Bonds, Series of 2001, were applied to fund the construction of the Mon/Fayette and Southern Beltway projects that have been completed to date.
 It is anticipated that the remaining costs to complete the Mon/Fayette Expressway and the Southern Beltway will be financed with Oil Franchise Tax Revenues (as defined herein) and Registration Fee Revenues (as defined herein) along with other funding sources.
 Although the open sections of the Mon/Fayette Expressway and the Southern Beltway are toll roads, the Tolls (as defined herein) pledged for the repayment of Turnpike Revenue Bonds will not be pledged for the financing of their construction, which will be funded by Oil Franchise Tax Revenues and Registration Fee Revenues.